Maple Leaf Sports & Entertainment: Bell and Rogers

-In December 2010 it was reported that Rogers Communications, owner of the Toronto Blue Jays, was in negotiations to purchase the Teachers' 66% stake in MLSE, with the asking price set at $1.3 billion, and in March 2011 Teachers' confirmed that their share in the company was up for sale.
+In December 2010 it was reported that Rogers Communications, owner of the Toronto Blue Jays, was in negotiations to purchase the Teachers' 66% stake in MLSE, with an asking price of $1.3 billion, and in March 2011 Teachers' confirmed that their share in the company was up for sale.
 Tanenbaum's right of first refusal on the shares gave him control over any sale by Teachers'.
 In May 2011 Teachers' announced that they had reached an agreement to purchase TD Capital's 13.5% ownership share, giving them 79.5% of the company and leaving Tanenbaum as the only minority partner with 20.5%, simplifying a sale of their shares.

 In November 2011 Teachers' announced that they were taking the company off the market.
-However, only a couple of weeks later, on December 9, 2011, Teachers' announced the sale of its entire stake in MLSE to a partnership between BCE Inc. and Rogers Communications, in a deal valued at $1.32 billion, giving the company an equity value of $1.66 billion and an enterprise value of $2 billion due to the assumption of their share of MLSE's $372 million in debt and $66 million in leases.
+However, a couple of weeks later, on December 9, 2011, the sale of Teachers' entire stake in MLSE to a partnership between BCE Inc. and Rogers Communications was announced in a deal valued at $1.32 billion, giving the company an equity value of $1.66 billion and an enterprise value of $2 billion due to the assumption of their share of MLSE's $372 million in debt and $66 million in leases.
 As part of the deal, Tanenbaum increased his stake in the company by 5%, valued at $109 million, to 25% to secure his approval.

-The deal required the approval of Canada's Competition Bureau, the Canadian Radio-television and Telecommunications Commission (with regards to MLSE's TV channels), as well as the NHL, the AHL, the NBA, and MLS (with regards to each of MLSE's main sports franchises).
-The Competition Bureau announced in May 2012 that it would not challenge the transaction, but that it will "actively review" the situation in light of "serious concerns" expressed by various parties, reserving the right to take action at a later date.
-The NHL Board of Governors approved the sale at a meeting in Las Vegas on June 19, 2012.
+The deal required the approval of Canada's Competition Bureau, the Canadian Radio-television and Telecommunications Commission (with regards to MLSE's TV channels), as well as the NHL, the AHL, the NBA, and MLS (with regards to MLSE's sports franchises).
+The Competition Bureau announced in May 2012 that it would not challenge the transaction, but that it will "actively review" the situation due to "serious concerns" expressed by various parties, reserving the right to take action at a later date.
+The NHL Board of Governors approved the sale on June 19, 2012.
 The final approval, that of the CRTC, was granted on August 16, with the commission noting that it only had jurisdiction over the TV channels owned by MLSE (the transfer of ownership from MLSE to Bell, Rogers and Kilmer directly, it decided, posed no major concerns), and not the broadcast rights associated with MLSE's teams.
-The transaction closed on August 22, 2012.
+The transaction officially closed on August 22, 2012.

 Two numbered companies were created to jointly hold stock.
 Following the restructuring, the ownership hierarchy of MLSE was: